pju-/kirby-webhook-field/README.md

 ## Caveats

+### Name Change
+This plugin used to be called `kirby-webhooks` when it was still in beta.
+After release, I realized that there is now [another plugin that provides a different approach to webhook integration](https://getkirby.com/plugins/errnesto/webhooks).
+To avoid confusion and make the difference more clear, I have renamed this to `kirby-webhook-field`.
+*If you have installed the old version*: you will have to rename your field type from `webhooks`  to `webhook` and change your config from `pju.webhooks.SETTING` to `pju.webhook-field.SETTING` if you update to the new version.

 ### Is this ready for production?
 I run it on several live sites.
 For you typical use case you should be able to use it without hesitation.
 There are some corner cases that I am aware of where behaviour is not ideal.
 At the moment these concern sites with a large amount of pages or with multiple languages.
 For these the implementation of the "last modified" date is not ideal.
 You should [disable the "outdated" option for those sites](https://github.com/pju-/kirby-webhook-field/tree/master/docs/config.md#hook-structure).
 You can comment on [this ticket](https://github.com/pju-/kirby-webhook-field/issues/8) if you want to see progress there more quickly.